awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-### kms:RecipientAttestation:PCR<a name="conditions-kms-recipient-pcrs"></a>
+### kms:RecipientAttestation:PCR<ID><a name="conditions-kms-recipient-pcrs"></a>

 | AWS KMS Condition Keys | Condition Type | API Operations | Policy Type |
 | --- | --- | --- | --- |
 |  `kms:RecipientAttestation:PCR`  |  String  |  `Decrypt` `GenerateDataKey` `GenerateRandom`  |  Key policies and IAM policies  |

-The `kms:RecipientAttestation:PCR` condition key allows `kms-decrypt`, `kms-generate-data-key`, and `kms-generate-random` requests from an enclave only when the platform configuration registers \(PCRs\) from the signed attestation document in the request match the PCRs in the condition key\.
+The `kms:RecipientAttestation:PCR<ID>` condition key allows `kms-decrypt`, `kms-generate-data-key`, and `kms-generate-random` requests from an enclave only when the platform configuration registers \(PCRs\) from the signed attestation document in the request match the PCRs in the condition key\.
 This condition key is effective only when you call the AWS Nitro Enclaves SDK APIs from an enclave\.

 To specify a PCR value, use the following format\.
 Concatenate the PCR ID to the condition key name\.
 The PCR value must be a lower\-case hexadecimal string of up to 96 bytes\.